tinaM17/CoursePro/README.md

 cd admin
 npm install
 ## Set up environment variables:
-In the helper.jsx update the BASE_URL
+In the helper.jsx update the BASE_URL=http://localhost:3000
-BASE_URL=http://localhost:3000
 Make sure to replace http://localhost:3000 with the actual backend URL if deploying to a different environment.